sneha-afk/13s-docs-by-sneha/docs/bash.md

 | `a -gt b`   | Strictly greater than, a < b  |
 | `a -ge b`   | Greater than or equal, a >= b |

-Example: this script takes in a single integer and outputs a corresponding message:
+The following script takes in a single integer and outputs a corresponding message:

 ```bash
 #!/bin/bash